Why did you move to Germany?

-Thanks, but not really.
-I taught German in a Wisconsin high school for 13 years, so I think my German should be much better than it is.
-I always say my "Klassenzimmer Deutsch" (classroom German) is very good, and I get by well enough.
+Thanks, that's nice to hear.
+But I taught German in a Wisconsin high school for 13 years, so I feel like my German should be better than it is.
+There are still things I can't say, and it's frustrating.
+I get by well enough, though.

 Is your husband in the military?

 No. He is a German (and British) citizen.
 He was born and raised in Esslingen, Germany, and has lived in the state of Baden-Württemberg all his life.
-The draft was still in effect here when he graduated from high school, so he did his required year of training and service in the German army.
+The draft was still in effect here when he graduated from high school, so he did his required year of training and service in the Bundeswehr (German army).

 How did you two meet?